Image via Visit Ithaca.com

 La Tourelle Resort and Spa — In a town full of bed and breakfasts, this is as close as you’re going to get to a resort in Ithaca.
 The setting is beautiful with lots of hiking and walking trails in the back, and it’s attached to the classy August Moon Spa, if you’re in need of a relaxing treatment, and the amazing Simply Red Bistro, if you want to eat your meals on site.

 Inn on Columbia — If you like bed and breakfasts but prefer a room that’s not cluttered with antiques, this modern-feeling B&B is for you.
-Try to score a room in the main house so that you can enjoy the gourmet breakfast that isn’t included in the more private carriage house.
+Be sure to enjoy the gourmet breakfast, too!

 The Statler Hotel — Cornell is well known for its hospitality school, and the Statler Hotel is where the students hone their skills, which makes for extra friendly and eager service.
 The rooms have recently been remodeled and are now much more modern than they used to be.
 And it doesn’t hurt that you’re staying on Cornell’s historic and pristine campus.